algosup/2023-2024-project-5-flutter-team-8/README.md

 ## Requirements

 The final product isn't ready yet to be installed on your device.
-This section will be updated as son as the product can be installed on your side.
+This section will be updated as soon as the product can be installed on your side.

 ## Installation

 The final product isn't ready yet to be installed on your device.
-This section will be updated as son as the product can be installed on your side.
+This section will be updated as soon as the product can be installed on your side.